THE LATEST: At Least 23 People Have Died In Camp Fire, 110 People Still Missing

 PARADISE, Calif.
-(AP) — The Latest on California wildfires (all times local):
+(CBS13/AP) – The Latest on California wildfires (all times local):

 For more information on how to help the victims of the fire, head to cbs13.com/help.